SirZayers/Tank-Turn-Tactics/README.md

 # Tank-Turn-Tactics
-An implementation of Halfbrick's TTT prototype in Rust
+An implementation of Halfbrick's TTT prototype in Rust for the detriment of humanity